Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 26 Mei 2025 01.34.34 UTC
+- WIB: Senin, 26 Mei 2025 02.20.29 UTC
-- WITA: Senin, 26 Mei 2025 02.34.34 UTC
+- WITA: Senin, 26 Mei 2025 03.20.29 UTC
-- WIT: Senin, 26 Mei 2025 03.34.34 UTC
+- WIT: Senin, 26 Mei 2025 04.20.29 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: technology
+Kategori: nature